ethereum-optimism/optimism/specs/deposits.md

 #### Ecotone L1Block upgrade

-The L1 Attributes Predeployed contract, `L1Block.sol`, is upgraded as part of the Ecotone hardfork.
+The L1 Attributes Predeployed contract, `L1Block.sol`, is upgraded as part of the Ecotone upgrade.
 The version is incremented to `1.2.0` and several new storage slots are used for:

 - `blobBasefee` (`uint256`): The L1 basefee for blob transactions.